 Lots of ideas rushed through my mind.
 Frozen yogurt, truffles (I’ve already done that here!), and…

-Yet unlike most brownie recipes—and definitely unlike the cookie dough in store-bought ice cream!—these contain no heavy cream or refined sugar… And each brownie is just 84 calories!
+Yet unlike most brownie recipes — and definitely unlike the store-bought cookie dough ice cream! — these contain no heavy cream or refined sugar… And they’re simple to make too!

-HOW TO MAKE HEALTHY FLOURLESS FUDGY CHOCOLATE CHIP COOKIE DOUGH BROWNIES
+KEY INGREDIENTS TO MAKE HEALTHY CHOCOLATE CHIP COOKIE DOUGH BROWNIES

-If you tried using pure maple syrup or honey, those would add way too much liquid to the cookie dough.
+If you tried using pure maple syrup or honey — or even coconut sugar — those would add way too much liquid volume to the cookie dough.
 It would have the consistency of muffin batter, and you wouldn’t be able to roll the cookie dough into spheres!

 But by using liquid stevia, which is really concentrated, you end up with perfectly sweet cookie dough bites with the correct texture and consistency.
 Hooray!

-Hint: I buy my liquid stevia online here!
-That’s the best price I’ve found, and I haven’t noticed any strange aftertaste with that particular brand.
+Hint: Many stevia brands and products have different sweetness levels, so they’re not necessarily 1-for-1 substitutes for each other.
+I highly recommend using the same one that I do for the best results!
+I buy my liquid stevia online here because that’s the best price I’ve found, and I haven’t noticed any strange aftertaste with this particular one, unlike with some other stevia products.
+It’s not a “one-time use” ingredient either.
 You’ll also use liquid stevia in all of these recipes of mine, too!

 With your bowl of healthy cookie dough all mixed together, you’ll roll it into tiny spheres.
-You want your bits of cookie dough to be the size of peas—no larger!
-This (a) allows your brownies to bake evenly and (b) ensures every bite of brownie contains cookie dough.
+You want your bits of cookie dough to be the size of peas — no larger!
+This ensures (a) your brownies bake evenly and (b) every bite of brownie contains cookie dough.

 You should end up with dozens and dozens of teensy tiny cookie dough bits!

-Transfer those to a small baking sheet lined with foil, and put them in the freezer.
+Transfer those to a small baking sheet lined with wax paper or parchment paper, and put them in the freezer.
 Yes, the freezer!
-When you briefly freeze the healthy chocolate chip cookie dough bits while you prepare the brownie batter, it hardens them so they don’t fall apart or disintegrate when you mix them into the brownie batter later.
+When you briefly freeze the cookie dough bits while you prepare the brownie batter, it hardens them just enough so they don’t fall apart or disintegrate when you mix them into the brownie batter later.

 Super handy trick, right??

-Finally, just to make sure these healthy flourless chocolate chip cookie dough brownies taste extra chocolaty, you’ll mix more mini chocolate chips into the batter.
-I save some to press into the top of the batter just before baking for a pretty presentation—but I’m getting ahead of myself!
+Remember how I mentioned that mini chocolate chips go in both the cookie dough bites and the brownie batter?
+I also save some to press into the top of the batter just before baking for a pretty presentation!
+But… I’m getting ahead of myself.

-You need to gently fold your partially frozen chocolate chip cookie dough bits into the batter first!
-Then spread the batter into your square baking pan, sprinkle those remaining mini chocolate chips on top, and slide that into the oven to bake.
+You need to retrieve your partially frozen chocolate chip cookie dough bits and gently fold them into the batter first!
+Then spread the batter into your square baking pan, sprinkle those remaining mini chocolate chips on top, and slide that into the oven.

+Cool completely + rest.
 For the best, chewiest, and fudgiest texture, you need to wait at least 6 hours after your brownies have reached room temperature to slice them into squares.
 Yes, it feels like torture… But they turn fudgier as they rest!
 If you cut into them sooner, your brownies will taste cakier.
-I pinky swear promise their chewy and fudgy texture is worth the wait!
+I pinky swear promise their chewy and fudge-like texture is worth the wait!

-I almost didn’t share any of these… But with how delicious they look (and taste!), can you blame me?? ????
-And when you make your own, remember to snap a picture and share it on Instagram using #amyshealthybaking and tagging @amyshealthybaking IN the photo itself!
-(That guarantees I’ll see your picture! ????)
-I’d love to see your healthy flourless fudgy chocolate chip cookie dough brownies!
+I almost didn’t share any of these… But with how delicious they look (and taste!), can you blame me?? 😉 And when you make your own, remember to snap a picture and share it on Instagram using #amyshealthybaking and tagging @amyshealthybaking IN the photo itself!
+(That guarantees I’ll see your picture! 🙂 ) I’d love to see your healthy chocolate chip cookie dough brownies!

 - ½ tsp unsalted butter or coconut oil, melted